whosonfirst/whosonfirst-www-iamhere/README.md

 ### Running locally

 Because some browsers are super conservative about what can and can't run on `localhost` (aka your local machine) and what can be served from a `file://` URL (aka your hard drive) the [tangram.js]() maps need to be "served" from an actual web server.
-A tiny little Python server is included in the `bin` directrory that is configured to serve static files from the `www` directory (in this repository).
+A tiny little web server (written in Python) is included in the `bin` directrory that is configured to serve static files from the `www` directory (in this repository).
 Like this:

 ```
 102 ->./bin/iamhere-server